 If the orange tone is still present after the first application of a blue neutralizing coat has dried, perform the same process again until the desired color is achieved.

-Once you have balanced the warm hues of orange, you can apply a protective finish, such as varnish or wax, to the wood to protect it from further damage and preserve its new color.
+Once you have balanced the warm hues of orange, apply a protective finish, such as varnish or wax, to the wood to protect it from further damage and preserve its new color.

 Method #2: Aerosol toner with a green or blue cast